-Campus Ministry Dinner Church — Sunday, September 15, at 5:30 p.m., in the Parish Hall
+Campus Ministry Dinner Church — first Sundays of the month, at 5:30 p.m., in the Parish Hall

 College students and adults in their 20s and 30s are invited to come to experience a new way to worship with Dinner Church!
 Join us in the Parish Hall on the first Sunday of each month during the school year as we share dinner, prayers, and discussion together.
 Setup and conversation begin at 5:30 p.m. with worship and dinner at 6 p.m.

-Spirituality & Aging Group — Tuesday, September 17, at 1 p.m., in the Library
+Spirituality & Aging Group — third Tuesdays, at 1 p.m., in the Library

 The Spirituality & Aging Group is our group that reads and discusses books that help guide individuals taking their voyage through the last decades of life.
 If you’re interested in joining them, now would be an ideal time.
 They will be starting a new book, Grateful by Diana Butler Bass.
 The book is available at Boswell Book Company.